 A guy who has had some success in the Yanks’ AAA rotation, righthander D.J.
 Mitchell (1987) joined the Yankee May 13 birthday club by appearing in two early games with the big-league team in 2012.
 Mitchell gave up one run in 2.7 innings in these first two games.
 Mitchell was subsequently traded to Seattle in a package for Ichiro Suzuki in July, was released thereafter, and then was signed by the Mets as a free agent in 2013.

 Catcher John Ryan Murphy (1991), briefly known as J.R., makes the Yankee list on the strength of 16 games played once he was a September callup in 2013.
 He did not hit for average or power, but seemed to show some talent for both, and entering 2014 Spring Training it was widely assumed he had slipped past Austin Romine on the club’s catching depth chart, now squeezed a bit with the multi-year signing of starter Brian McCann.
 Murphy did not distinguish himself in March 2014, but he was established as McCann’s backup in 2015 once Francisco Cervelli was traded away.
-John Ryan was traded to Minnesota for Aaron Hicks following the 2015 season; both players struggled mightily in 2016, buut Hicks, at least, is having a fine season in the Bronx in 2017 until injury ruined it.
+John Ryan was traded to Minnesota for Aaron Hicks following the 2015 season; both players struggled mightily in 2016, but Hicks, at least, had a fine season in the Bronx in 2017 until injury ruined it.
 He’s playing regularly now, though struggling at the plate.
 Murphy was traded to Arizona in July ’17, and has three home runs and seven rbi’s in 21 games there in 2018 as of this writing.